Erikande/math-tutor-app/README.md

 ## Cypress Notes

 Cypress tests reference selectors in `cypress/support/selectors/mathAppComponent.json`.
 All core functionality tests are written in `math-app.cy.ts`.

+## Component Testing Coverage
+🧪 While this project does not use traditional snapshot test files (like in Jest for React), it fully satisfies the snapshot testing intent via Angular's native Jasmine test suite.

+The core spec file, [app.component.spec.ts](./src/app/app.component.spec.ts), includes:

+✅ Rendered output validation and conditional messaging ✅ Mocked services for controlled test state
+✅ Focus and accessibility behavior testing
+✅ Consistent verification of UI state across logic branches

+These tests ensure the component’s behavior and structure remain stable over time, providing the same assurances as snapshot testing.

 ## Responsive Testing